-With a partner in Pakistan, and the Turkish rose supplier we have sourced from for years, have established a joint venture to grow rose without the use of chemical fertilisers and pesticides.
-Agnes explains: “The goal is to understand the growing and production of the flowers.
+With a partner in Pakistan, and the Turkish rose supplier we have sourced from for years, we established a joint venture to grow rose without the use of chemical fertilisers and pesticides.
+Agnes Gendry-Hearn, buyer at Lush explains: “The goal is to understand the growing and production of the flowers.
 It is the next step in our journey of buying."

 Farmers in Pakistan have been growing roses using chemical fertilisers and pesticides and this joint venture aims to encourage a return to traditional, organic practices which ultimately benefit the land and the growers.
 The area surrounding our rose absolute production site is predominantly occupied by fields of potatoes grown in a vast monoculture.
 Pakistan is overwhelmed with excess tonnes of potatoes which cannot be sold on a saturated market.

 Words by Michael Allsop

-Images embedded within article taken on-site by Agnes Gendry-Hearn
+Images embedded within article taken on-site by Agnes Gendry-Hearn.